JacobSandin/audio-to-srt-toolkit/README.md

 - `--speaker-format`: Format string for speaker labels (default: "{speaker}:")
 - `--max-gap`: Maximum gap in seconds between segments to merge (default: 1.0)
 - `--max-duration`: Maximum duration in seconds for merged segments (default: 10.0)
+- `--srt-pre`: Seconds to add before each segment for transcription (default: 0.1)
+- `--srt-post`: Seconds to add after each segment for transcription (default: 0.1)
+- `--srt-min-duration`: Minimum segment duration in seconds to include in SRT (default: 0.3)
+- `--srt-no-speaker`: Remove speaker labels from SRT output
+- `--confidence-threshold`: Minimum confidence threshold for transcriptions (0.0-1.0, default: 0.5)

 ### Debug Mode